After Factory Reset, I only Have 1.96GB

 Have I broke it?
 Can it be fixed.
 I just got this phone too :((

-#2 Updated by Wolfgang Wiedmeyer almost 2 years ago
+#2 Updated by Wolfgang Wiedmeyer about 2 years ago

 - Category set to Recovery